- April is a month to watch lakes and reservoirs on a

 may be more productive than the morning.
 Terns, gulls,

-and swallows may appear over lakes; smaller passerines
+and swallows may appear over lakes in the afternoon; smaller passerines

 may suddenly become active; and raptors may be seen

-during the day, try to take advantage of early sunshine
+during the day, take advantage of early sunshine

 and favorable winds.
 After the winds have shifted to the